Huijaaja42/routefinder/README.md

 ### Prerequisites

 To install and run this you need to have [Euroscope](https://www.euroscope.hu/) installed.
-And you need an API KEY from [here](https://routefinder-61e37.web.app/) (Google will share your name, email address, language preference, and profile picture with me to stop abuse).
-You can also email [chr.kovanen@gmail.com](mailto:chr.kovanen@gmail.com) for an API KEY.
+And you need an API KEY from [here](https://routefinder-61e37.web.app/).

 ### Installing